Below is a link to the latest data/statistics on having ink that you regret.

 To read the full article please click onto the link above.

-As a result, I became the first dedicated laser tattoo removal clinic to operate within this area.
+As a result, we became the first dedicated laser tattoo removal clinic to operate within this area.

 Above all, our team are passionate about the service we provide.